 - Practice smart food preparation methods, like proper washing and peeling of sensitive foods.

-6. Don’t smoke, anything.
+6. Don’t smoke anything.

 Although smoking is not exactly a food or a drink, it is something that is consumed and important to include as part of this guide.
-Like alcohol, most people are well aware that tobacco should be avoided during pregnancy, and really at any point in our life, if we wish to increase the likelihood of proper health and longevity.
-Unfortunately some women still choose to smoke before, during or after their pregnancy, neglecting proper care of themselves and their baby, when the risks associated with tobacco use for the developing fetus and child have been well documented for decades now.
-A more recent 2007 study on nicotine use during pregnancy, published in Current Neuropharmacology, found that it increases the risk of behavioral and cognitive deficits and improper neural development right up to adolescence, and urges that a total abstinence from all forms of nicotine should be advised to pregnant women for their entire pregnancy.
+Like alcohol, most people are well aware that tobacco should be avoided during pregnancy, and really at any point in our life if we wish to increase the likelihood of proper health and longevity.
+Unfortunately, some women still choose to smoke before, during, or after their pregnancy, neglecting proper care of themselves and their baby, when the risks associated with tobacco use for the developing fetus and child have been well documented for decades now.
+A more recent 2007 study on nicotine use during pregnancy, published in Current Neuropharmacology, found that it increases the risk of behavioral and cognitive deficits and improper neural development right up to adolescence, and urges that total abstinence from all forms of nicotine should be advised to pregnant women for their entire pregnancy.
 The CDC and similar organizations are clear to outline the numerous risks associated with the use of any tobacco products during pregnancy.
 For the mother, these include increased risk of infertility, miscarriage, and complications during delivery.
 For the baby, they include birth defects, increased susceptibility to infections and lung problems, and impaired neural development, affecting future mental and emotional health.

 Another problem is that with the rising popularity of marijuana, many women are choosing to ingest this substance at various points of their life, including during pregnancy.
-Like tobacco, in its purest form marijuana comes from a plant that offers a potent medicine, which can help or harm, depending on how it is used.
-Unfortunately in our society it is all too common to abuse many plant medicines like these, and others, which results in unfavorable physical and psychological effects.
+Like tobacco, in its purest form, marijuana comes from a plant that offers a potent medicine, which can help or harm, depending on how it is used.
+Unfortunately, it is all too common in our society to abuse many plant medicines like these and others, which results in unfavorable physical and psychological effects.
 A 2011 report in the journal of Addiction Science & Clinical Practice summarized the findings of several studies that have investigated the developmental effects of prenatal exposure to marijuana, and other drugs like tobacco, stimulants, and opiates.
 Children born to mothers who smoked marijuana regularly had an increased risk of some physical abnormalities and numerous cognitive deficits, which affected mental, emotional, and behavioral health right into adolescence, including being at a higher risk for being users of the drug themselves.

 - If you smoke, make a commitment for effective action to quit before becoming pregnant.
-If the pregnancy was unplanned, consult your healthcare provider for effective support to reduce and remove these substances from your life, as soon as possible.
+If the pregnancy was unplanned, consult your healthcare provider for effective support to reduce and remove these substances from your life as soon as possible.

-- Invest your time and effort into effective relaxation techniques that will help you deal with stress, so that you don’t resort to smoking anything.
+- Invest your time and effort into effective relaxation techniques that will help you deal with stress so that you don’t resort to smoking anything.

 - Cultivate self-love to learn how to respect and honor yourself, rather than engage in self-destructive habits.